 Training and Technical Assistance Providers

 In order to assist ORR-funded agencies in providing the highest quality in services, ORR has funded a number of grants to organizations with technical assistance expertise in a particular area.
-Training and Technical Assistance providers can help in a number of ways, depending on the provider’s time and funding constraints and the recipient agency’s particular needs.

 Higher nurtures welcoming communities in their efforts to help refugees gain economic stability and create opportunities to fully participate in the American dream.
 Higher provides training, mentoring, and employer outreach to voluntary agencies and other community-based organizations engaged in local employment services delivery.